 These valves are ideal for heating and cooling hot oil, water, and steam applications.

-For example, if your operating temperature is at 300 °F, but you only want it to be at 250 °F, a 2-way valve can help make that adjustment using sensors.
-The valve would make any needed adjustments in the flow (e.g., pressure, temperature, stream) in order to keep the preferred temperature range.
+For example, if your operating temperature is at 300 °F, but you only want it to be at 250 °F, a 2-way valve can help make that adjustment to the flow using sensors and controllers, which will allow the actuator to open the valve and ensure that the temperature setpoint is met.

 - Municipal Steam

-Whether you’re considering using a valve for basic on/off applications or variable flow systems that experience changes in pressure, temperature, and/or flow, consider working with 2-way valves; not only do they allow for enhanced efficiency, they also bring about significant cost savings.
+Whether you’re considering using a valve for basic on/off applications or variable process systems that experience changes in pressure, temperature, and flow, consider working with 2-way valves; not only do they allow for enhanced efficiency, they are also built for high usage and long service life.